 Although it’s very preliminary, researchers at the Harvard School of Engineering and Applied Science have announced that they used lasers to stimulate stem cells to form dentin inside the mouth of living test subjects.

-If this work continues to advance, it may mean that instead of placing a filling, dentists will simply access the stem cells contained in your teeth and stimulate them to do what they’ve already done once before: grow your teeth.
+If this work continues to advance, it may mean that instead of placing a dental filling, dentists will simply access the stem cells contained in your teeth and stimulate them to do what they’ve already done once before: grow your teeth.

 Growing Dentin in Your Mouth